 - Make sure to translate your title if your design is translated.
 Learn how to get more EU sales on the Boosted Network here.

-An example of a good campaign description could be something like this:
+An example of a good listing description could be something like this:

 Are you a grandmother who loves knitting?
 Or maybe you know someone who is?
 These products are perfect for those who can’t be separated from their yarn and needles!